 The current fee is $425.00.
 If you apply as a new applicant prior to your degree being posted, the current fee is $450.00.

-You will receive notification in the mail of your application review decision approximately 6 weeks after your application is received by NCTRC.
+You will receive notification by email of your application review decision approximately 4 weeks after your application is received by NCTRC.

 Yes, transcripts from all colleges/universities must be included.
 The only guarantee that all your coursework will be reviewed is to make sure every transcript is submitted with your application.

-Official, original (no faxes or copies) transcripts must accompany your mailed application.
+Official, original (no faxes or copies) transcripts may be mailed or emailed directly from the college or university registrar after you have submitted your application to NCTRC.
 Each transcript must include registrar signature and seal to be considered official.
-If you submit your application online, please mail your official, original transcript within 2 weeks.
-If you are interested in being reviewed for a specific exam, please submit official transcripts by the deadline date specified for the application submission window (example: For March exam, a complete application including all fees and official transcripts must be received by January 5th)
+Once you have completed your application, please submit your official, original transcript within 2 weeks.
+If you are interested in being reviewed for a specific exam, please submit official transcripts by the deadline date specified for the application submission window.

 Yes, you may apply for professional eligibility review after completion of the following conditions: